Nicholls State University

 2) Medical Record Procedure

 Confidential medical records will be kept on each individual utilizing the UHS.
 Medical records for students and visitors will remain on file for ten (10) years (after the last entry date), and they will be kept for thirty (30) years after an employee’s last employment date, per employer requirements.
-After the designated number of years, the medical records may be destroyed.
+After the designated number of years, the medical records will be destroyed.
 Only the University Health Services staff will have access to these confidential medical records.
-Student medical records are stored in a locked chart room and employee medical records are stored in a locked filing cabinet.
+Both student and employee medical records are stored in a locked chart room.

-Student charts are filed numerically by the last two digits of the chart number first and then the first three digits of the chart number in the chart room.
-Employee charts are filed alphabetically in the labeled file cabinet located in the front desk area.
+Both student and employee charts are filed numerically by the last two digits of the chart number first and then the first three digits of the chart number in the chart room.
 A chart must be pulled verifying that the name and social security number match the name and social security number of the patient being seen.